seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 For up-to-date single workers focused in their career and technology entusiastics.

-# 5. Distribution channels
+## 5. Distribution channels

 IR2 adopts two main distribution channels: online and large retail store.
-The direct online retail is achieved trough the corporate site of the company: www.IR2.com Customers are also reached trough one of the largest national retail chain: Mediaworld.
+The direct online retail is achieved trough the corporate site of the company: www.IR2.com

+Customers are also reached trough one of the largest national retail chain: Mediaworld.

 The price on both the channels is the same.

-The choice of choosing only two distribution channels with the same price help the firm to avoid devaluation perception of the product and limit the perceived dispersion that a client can feel on different online and offline channels, with this strategy the firm can gain in fidelization over time trying to create an increasingly strong brand identity. the most adopted channel is the retail store due to the necessity of the customers to see the object for real in action and to speak with someone that can help them in the decision before making a significant purchase.
+The choice of choosing only two distribution channels with the same price help the firm to avoid devaluation perception of the product and limit the perceived dispersion that a client can feel on different online and offline channels, with this strategy the firm can gain in fidelization over time trying to create an increasingly strong brand identity.

+The most adopted channel is the offline store due to the necessity of the customers to see the object for real in action and to speak with someone that can help them in the decision before making a significant purchase.

-# 6. Product Policy
+## 6. Product Policy

 The products are subdivided into two different product lines: Dolly and Molly.

 The first one is a robot vacuum-cleaner and the second one is a robot mop.
 Both the lines offer different versions of each product: the X one and the S one.

 The X line is the last release of the products, launched on the market at the end of 2018 , is characterized by more features and competitive software integrations.

 The S line is the previuos release of the product, has a lower price of the X line, is well consolidated on the market starting to leave the maturity phase.

-Design: IR2 products are characterized by a minimal and modern design, they can blend armoniously with both modern and more classical forniture environment.
+**Design**: IR2 products are characterized by a minimal and modern design, they can blend armoniously with both modern and more classical forniture environment.
 The customer is encouraged to show it, is an object that anybody interested in beauty and appearance want to show, is not like a classical vacuum cleaner to hide.

-Quality: The quality of materials is visible and conquers the customers that always seek something more from the products they buy.
+**Quality**: The quality of materials is visible and conquers the customers that always seek something more from the products they buy.
 Resistant to children and pet attacks.

-Ultimate technology: A unique system of latest generation sensors combined with a specific AI make the IR2 robots the best in terms of orientation and interaction with the surrounding environment, able to generate intelligent and optimized cleaning paths in order to save battery and time, face obstacles and real time mapping recalculation in case of disposition changing.
+**Ultimate technology**: A unique system of latest generation sensors combined with a specific AI make the IR2 robots the best in terms of orientation and interaction with the surrounding environment, able to generate intelligent and optimized cleaning paths in order to save battery and time, face obstacles and real time mapping recalculation in case of disposition changing.

-Panik situation recognition:  the robot can detect the situation in which things are getting bad avoiding to make it worse trying to escape from it and limiting battery waste.
+**Panik situation recognition**:  the robot can detect the situation in which things are getting bad avoiding to make it worse trying to escape from it and limiting battery waste.
 Twisted wires in brushes, thin carpets, with fringes or raised corners, insurmountable objects on which competitors' products often jam with no way out.

-No corners left behind: the functional shape and the external brush make the robot able to reanch any corner.
+**No corners left behind**: the functional shape and the external brush make the robot able to reanch any corner.

-Dimension: The height of the robot makes it capable to clean under the thinner furniture.
+**Dimensions**: The height of the robot makes it capable to clean under the thinner furniture.

-Noise: Silent and not annoying sound.
+**Noise**: Silent and not annoying sound.

-App functions: virtual walls, interaction vacuum-mop, remote controll, robot feedback and alert message on the status of the robot, users feedback collection.
+**Neutron App functions**: virtual walls, interaction vacuum-mop, remote controll, robot feedback and alert message on the status of the robot, users feedback collection.

-# 7. Pricing
+## 7. Pricing

-## 7.1 Benchmark with competitors
+### 7.1 Benchmark with competitors
 Our biggest competitors in the high quality and high price range cleaning robot market are Dyson and IRobot.

 Below are reported the prices of the competitors TOP products that offer similar values of features of the IR2 X serie products.

 Type| Competitor | Product name | Price